ShadoWADC/Multithread_Chat/README.md

 The project consists in the development of a private chat environment to exchange text messages between hosts.

-The project is composed by two main modules:
+***The project is composed by two main modules:***

 ## Server:
-* Receives and does not store messages.
+* Receives and does not store messages
+* Previews messages sent between users and READ notification
+* Once a user logs in, the server will clean the log and show the new list of connected users
 * Forwards the messages from client to client
 * Notifies to the Sender Client, Delivered and Read status in their respective cases once they occur